vrifftech/NeoJRL/README.md

 Deleting the middle entry does not renumber the others.
 Their IDs remain `10` and `100`.

 NeoJRL requires entry IDs to be unique within the selected quest.
-Duplicate IDs would make state lookup ambiguous.

 ## Example